google/fleetspeak/README.md

 ## Getting Started

-On linux, assuming a recent version of the go development environment (tested with 1.9, probably requires at least 1.8) and virtualenv, the following sequence of commands will build and test this pre-release:
+On linux, assuming a recent version of the go development environment (see the `go.mod` file for the exact requirement) and virtualenv, the following sequence of commands will build and test this pre-release:

 ```bash